This course is designed to leave delegates more confident in five key areas:

-Delegates leave the introduction to Scrum training course with a shared experience of the terminology, intended benefits and practical application of Scrum practices.
+Delegates leave the Introduction to Scrum training course with a shared experience of the terminology, intended benefits and practical application of agile practices.
 In addition, the delegates can immediately apply the techniques and exercises to their own real-world product delivery.

 As an introduction-level course, there is no assumed knowledge of Scrum or agile principles, and it works well with mixed classes of software developers and the business stakeholders that they might interact with.
 The focus of the class is on software product delivery, matching the intent of Scrum itself.
 For scenarios that are less technical or less product-focused, our introduction to agile or effective use of Kanban courses may be more relevant.
 Typical attendees include: